merberich/aes_microcontroller_workshop/index.md

 Stack machines are so powerful, in fact, that a modern development called [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format) (a purely virtual machine capable of running the browser) exposes an instruction set + Assembly implementation based entirely around the stack (no registers).

+For a fairly long time after its development, Assembly was the primary mode of programming computers.
+In some cases (performance-critical code, novel hardware development, compilers), assembly programming is still key.

 [Index](#contents)

 ## High-Level Language Programming (with C)

 `@todo organize and write this`